 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

-On the morning of April 9, 1942, word came down that the Filipino and American defenders of Bataan were to be surrendered on April 9th.
-Jim and the other members of his tank platoon decided that instead of surrendering they would try to escape to Corregidor in Manila Bay.
-Abandoning their tanks, Jim and the other men were successful at their attempt to reach Corregidor.
+When the surrender came, Jim and the other members of his tank platoon decided that instead of surrendering they would try to escape to Corregidor in Manila Bay.
+Abandoning their tanks, they were successful at their attempt to reach Corregidor.

 When Corregidor was surrendered on May 6, 1942, Pvt.
 Jim Edwards became a Prisoner of War.
 He remained on Corregidor until October 21, 1942, when the POWs were moved to Bilibid.
 It appears he may have been ill enough to remain at Bilibid suffering from arthritis.
 The medical records indicate he was discharged to what was called “Front Office” on November 20, 1942.